-The sinuses are interconnected passages behind the forehead, cheekbones, nasal cavity and between the eyes.
-They are lined with soft moist tissue that humidify and filter the air on the way to the lungs.
-They also affect the sound of your voice.
+The sinuses are interconnected air filled cavities behind the forehead, cheekbones, nasal cavity and between the eyes.
+They are lined with soft moist tissue that humidifies and filters the air on the way to the lungs.

-In order to function properly, sinuses need to be able to drain mucus from the nasal passages.
-When the sinuses aren’t working properly, they may be swollen, inflamed, blocked or infected.
+In order to function properly, sinuses need to be able to drain mucus.

 In many cases, sinus issues clear up on their own or with the help of medications such as nasal steroids, antibiotics, nasal sprays or oral medications.
-In some cases sinus symptoms persist, for instance where medication does not provide adequate relief or there are structural deviations, nasal polyps or tumours.
+In other cases the problems may persist, and can greatly diminish quality of life.